L3cr0f/pma_course/Labs/Lab_14.md

 **1. What are the advantages or disadvantages of coding malware to use direct IP addresses?**

+- Advantages:
+	- The IP has not to be renewed as domain names.
+	- The IP addresses are trickier to analyze during dynamic malware analysis.

+- Disadvantages:
+	- The atacker could not redirect the traffic of the malware in case it need, so if it lost control over the server, the piece of malware become useless.
+	- Using an _IP_ address for _HTTP_ traffic can be flagged as malicious, since it is not common among users.

 **2. Which networking libraries does this malware use?
 What are the advantages or disadvantages of using these libraries?**

 **3. What is the source of the URL that the malware uses for beaconing?
 What advantages does this source offer?**